-Ticino is a very interesting part of Switzerland; it's the wedge of warm country that's almost completely surrounded by Italy.
-The culture here is decidedly Italian, and you'll hear Italian spoken just about everywhere, yet the Ticino has been controlled by the Swiss since the early 1500s.
+The Canton of Ticino is a very interesting part of Switzerland—it's the wedge of warm country that's almost completely surrounded by Italy.
+The culture here is decidedly Italian and you'll hear Italian spoken just about everywhere, yet the Ticino has been controlled by the Swiss since the early 1500s.

-The climate is mild and the plants sub-tropical, the canton of Ticino is stunningly beautiful.
-The Ticino is a great place for a walking, bicycle, or driving tour.
+The Canton of Ticino is stunningly beautiful, with a mild climate and sub-tropical plants.
+The Ticino is a great place for a walking, biking, or driving tour.

 Lugano is probably the most bustling of Swiss lakeside resorts.
-You can get to Lugano from Milan's Malpensa airport via the the Bus Express.
-Lugano's tourist office is in the Palazzo Civico on Riva Albertolli, directly opposite the main landing stage [Lugano pictures]
+You can get to Lugano from Milan's Malpensa airport via the Bus Express.
+Lugano's tourist office is in the Palazzo Civico on Riva Albertolli, directly opposite the main landing stage.

-Ascona, near Lugano, hosts the JazzAscona festival in late June.
+Near Lugano is Ascona, which hosts the JazzAscona festival in late June.

 All of the above cities in the Ticino are served by rail service, with most along the main route as indicated by the thick gold line on the map.
 Locarno to Domodossola is served by the Centovalli Railway.

 If you wish to drive, the toll roads A2 Milano-Basel and A13 Locarno-Chur can get you swiftly into the Ticino.

 If you plan to fly, there is a small International airport at Lugano, but close by is Milan's Malpensa, which is just south of Varese on the map.